Synthetixio/synthetix-v3/markets/perps-market/README.md

 ## Developer Get Started

-1. Make sure you have latest cannon cli installed by running: `npm install -g @usecannon/cli`.
-2. Ensure you have IPFS Desktop running and your local cannon settings configured.
+1. Ensure you have [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) running
+2. Run `yarn` at the root directory: `/synthetix-v3`.
+3. Run `yarn cannon setup` to configure cannon

 - Run `cat ~/.local/share/cannon/settings.json` and ensure your `ipfsUrl` is configured to `http://localhost:5001`.

-2. Run `yarn clean` to remove any old artifacts and cached files.
-3. Run `yarn` at the root directory: `/synthetix-v3`.
 4. Run `yarn build` at the root directory: `/synthetix-v3`.
 5. Run `yarn test` in the synthetix protocol directory: `/protocol/synthetix`.